What are the long-term drivers for aviation demand as we recover from Covid-19 and are they different from pre-pandemic drivers?

 Funded by: Innovate UK

-The project analyzes the progression of the COVID-19 pandemic and predicts the recovery of the aviation industry, which directly addresses the question.
+The project specifically focuses on analyzing the progression of the COVID-19 pandemic and predicting the recovery of the aviation industry, which directly addresses the question.

 Global air transport grows at around 5% per year, a rate that generally exceeds increases in airport capacity.
 This is especially true in the industrialized world, where the economic benefit of airport expansion has been...